roenass/cocteles/Noir, Forbidden, Classic and New Cocktails.typ

 - 1 #ingredient([Lime])
 - Sprig of #ingredient([Mint]) for garnish

 Cut lime in quarts.
-Muddle lime parts, liqueur 43 in highball glass.
+Muddle lime parts and Liqueur 43 in highball glass.
 Add ice cubes and top with ginger ale.
 Garnish with sprig of mint.

 #cocktail([Dirty Rotten Martini])